UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Method

-In heterogeneous knowledge distillation, the intermediate features of teacher models often contain diverse semantic information.
-However, their spatial distributions and structural forms differ significantly due to architectural discrepancies.
-To enable effective knowledge transfer from the teacher model, the FTM is proposed, which transforms the intermediate features of the teacher model into a unified frequency-domain representation, facilitating subsequent feature alignment and knowledge transfer.
+In heterogeneous KD, teacher intermediate features contain diverse semantic information, but their spatial distributions and structural forms differ significantly across architectures.
+To enable effective transfer, the FTM converts these features into a unified frequency-domain representation, facilitating subsequent alignment and distillation.